Topical Clusters

 • Save changes to update status

-• Published items show ✓ badge
+• Published items show a ✓ badge

 Moving content:

-• Click and hold item to drag
+• Click and hold any item to drag it

 • Drop in new position (before, after, or inside other items)

-• Release to reorganise structure
+• Release to reorganise your structure

 Using AI suggestions:

-• Click ellipsis (...) next to any item
+• Click the ellipsis (...) next to any item

 • Select "AI" from dropdown menu